Coronavirus is dreaded by young and old! However, you can protect yourself from coronavirus.

 This section might not cover up all the existing facts about Coronavirus.

-But we’ve carefully researched, it will highlight the most essential and vital ones.
+But we’ve carefully researched it.
+It will highlight the most essential and vital ones.

 Those everyone needs to learn and read about.